 This appetizer is best eaten right away.
 You can make the wonton shells up to a few hours ahead and just keep them at room temperature.

 The guacamole can also be made ahead of time and stored in the refrigerator for a few hours as well.
 You can then just cook the shrimp right before serving.

 Top each guacamole cup with 1 sweet chili shrimp.
 Drizzle any extra sauce you have in the pan over the shrimp and serve immediately.

 Wonton Guacamole Cups with Thai Sweet Chili Shrimp

-If cooking in batches, place the shrimp back in with the remaining cooked shrimp and add the Sweet Chili sauce.
-I used about 3 Tbsp, but depending on the size of your skillet you may need more or less.
-You want enough sauce to coat the pan.
-Allow sweet chili sauce to heat up for a bout a minute and flip shrimp over once and simmer for another minute.
-Remove onto a plate.
+- Lower the heat and add the Sweet Chili sauce.
+Allow sweet chili sauce to heat up for a minute and flip shrimp over once and simmer for another minute.
+Remove from heat.

-Place about a teaspoon of guacamole into the baked wonton cup and top with 1 sweet chili shrimp.
-I added an extra dash of Pepper flakes for a little more spice!
+- Place a spoonful of guacamole into the baked wonton cup and top with 1 sweet chili shrimp.
+Drizzle any extra sauce you have in the pan over the shrimp.
+Serve immediately.